Thomas Malory: Thomas Malory of Newbold Revel

 On 15 March 1451, Malory and 19 others were ordered to be arrested.
 Nothing came of this and, in the following months, Malory and his cohorts were charged with a series of crimes, especially violent robberies.
 At one point, he was arrested and imprisoned in Maxstoke Castle, but he escaped, swam the moat, and returned to Newbold Revel.
 Nellie Slayton Aurner points out that most of these crimes seem to have been targeted at the property and followers of the Duke of Buckingham; and that as Malory was a supporter of the family of Buckingham's former rival, the Duke of Warwick, there may have been a political motive behind either Malory's attacks or Buckingham and others bringing charges against him.
 Aurner suggests that Malory's enemies tried to slander him, giving evidence that the Duke of Buckingham was Malory's long-time enemy.

 Malory finally came to trial on 23 August 1451, in Nuneaton, a town in the heartland of Buckingham's power and a place where Malory found little favour as a supporter of the Beauchamps.
 Those accused included Malory and several others; there were numerous charges.
 Malory was convicted and sent to the Marshalsea Prison in London, where he remained for a year.
 He demanded a retrial with a jury of men from his own county.
 Although this never took place, he was released.
 By March 1452, he was back in the Marshalsea, from which he escaped two months later, possibly by bribing the guards and gaolers.
 After a month, he was back in prison yet again, and this time he was held until the following May, when he was released on bail of 200 pounds, paid by a number of his fellow magnates from Warwickshire.
 Malory later ended up in custody in Colchester, accused of still more crimes, involving robbery and the stealing of horses.
 Once again, he escaped and once again was apprehended and returned to Marshalsea Prison.

 From Malory's first criminal charge in 1443 through his eighth charge in 1451 after several escapes from captivity, little was done to contain his actions.
-In 1451 a royal arrest order was issued, followed by increasing fines on the lords overseeing his imprisonment in case of his escape, culminating in a maximum fine of 2000 lbs set by the King's Bench in June of 1455.
-As Malory aged through several subsequent imprisonments, fines for his escape decreased to 1000 lbs and then 450 lbs in January and October of 1457, and then 100 lbs if not captured when he was somehow at large again despite no formal release in 1458.
+In 1451, a royal arrest order was issued, followed by increasing fines on the lords overseeing his imprisonment in case of his escape, culminating in a maximum fine of 2000 lbs set by the King's Bench in June 1455.
+As Malory aged through several subsequent imprisonments, fines for his escape decreased to 1000 lbs and then 450 lbs in January and October 1457, and then 100 lbs if not captured when he was somehow at large again despite no formal release in 1458.
 Malory was released as part of a general pardon at the accession of King Edward IV in 1461.